 Again, Xfinity does not have official senior discounts.
-But it does offer bundle deals and some handy features that set it apart for seniors.
+But it does offer bundle deals and some handy features that set it apart for older adults.

 Good news: Xfinity is pretty upfront (and blessedly brief) about its fine print.
 Click on any “Pricing and details” button on their website to quickly see what lurks in the wee font.
 Bad news: you may have to read it three times to understand fully.
 Here's what stands out:

 Xfinity is best for entertainment-loving seniors who want multiple channels and services and an easy, all-in-one solution.
 It's especially great if you have emerging or ongoing challenges with your hearing, sight, or dexterity.
 Features (many of them free) such as voice-led search, large-button remote controls, and extensive closed captioning and braille services can go a long way in making everyday viewing easier.